🔄

 Q: How long does it take to recover a disabled Facebook ad account?

-Q: How can I prevent my Facebook Ad Account from being disabled again?
+How can I prevent my Facebook ad account from being disabled again?

 bottom of page